wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-setup-hybrid-hpcpack-cluster.md

 ## Prerequisites

 >[AZURE.NOTE]To complete this tutorial, you need an Azure account.
 If you don't have an account, you can create a trial account in just a couple of minutes.
-For details, see [Create an Azure account](/pricing/1rmb-trial/).
+For details, see [Create an Azure <!-- deleted by customization account](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> account](/develop/php/) <!-- keep by customization: end -->.

 In addition, you need the following for this tutorial.